 We aim to lead the world in research.
-We are committed to disciplinary excellence – across the medical; mathematical, physical and life sciences; the social sciences, and the humanities – and interdisciplinary research that will benefit society on a national and global scale.
+We are committed to disciplinary excellence – across the medical sciences; the mathematical, physical and life sciences; the social sciences; and the humanities – and interdisciplinary research that will benefit society on a national and global scale.
 There is extensive collaboration with leading university networks, public agencies and business – in the UK and internationally.

 We aim to maximise the benefits of research by advancing fundamental knowledge and contributing to better public policy, improved health outcomes, economic prosperity, social cohesion, international development, community identity, the arts, culture and the quality of life.